-Article on Children’s Day in India: Children’s Day was established to bring attention children’s well-being throughout the world.
+Children’s Day was established to bring attention children’s well-being throughout the world.
 It is celebrated all over the world generally on November 20th.
 There are however, some countries, such as Australia and India, which still chose various different dates during the year to celebrate this day.
-The day is celebrated each year to promote international togetherness and awareness among children worldwide.
+The day is celebrated each year to promote International Togetherness and awareness among children worldwide.

 Table of Contents

 Children’s Day in India is celebrated on 14th November every year on the birth anniversary of Pandit Jawaharlal Nehru, the first Prime Minister of India.
 Pundit Nehru advocated for the Educational Rights of Children .He was fondly called “Chacha Nehru” by them.